DirkHorm/coop_door/README.md

 |garden/chickens/coopdoor/state| OPEN, CLOSED            | The *coop_door_sensors.py* script publishes a message whenever one of the coop door sensors were activated                                                                                     |
 |garden/chickens/coopdoor/realtime-state| OPENED, RUNNING, CLOSED | The realtime state represents the real state of the coop door.
 When the sensors were activated it published OPEN or CLOSED; when both sensors were released, it publishes RUNNING |

+Since for me it was a little bit of playing around to find the best bounce time for my reed sensors, I added a "test" script in the test folder named *bounce_time.py*.
+Before running this script, adjust the open and close coop door and the open and closed sensor gpio pins.
+What it does is, it closes the door for *COOP_DOOR_DOWN_TIME* constants value seconds and then opens it for *COOP_DOOR_UP_TIME* constants value seconds.
+Whenever the sensor was "pressed" or "released" an output is given.

 ## Installation
 There are multiple ways of running the script(s).
 I installed all the Python libraries in a Python virtual environment.
 In this example, the right Python version is already installed on the Raspberry Pi and the coop door scripts are checked out to